-Artisan – Skilled worker of chocolate, innovators in flavour.
+Artisan – Skilled worker of chocolate, innovators in flavor.

 Ballotin of chocolates – A particular style and shape of chocolate box developed in Belgium.

-Bittersweet chocolate – usually sweetened dark chocolate with 70% or more cacoa solids.
-This chocolate usually has intense cacoa flavour.
+Bittersweet chocolate – usually sweetened dark chocolate with 70% or more cocoa solids.
+This chocolate usually has an intense cocoa flavor.

 Cacao – seed pod from which cocoa and chocolate are made from the tree of the Theobroma Cacao

 Cocoa Plantation – the place where the Theobroma Cacao trees grow.

 Chocolate – a food made from roasted and ground cocoa seeds, usually sweetened.